Fibromyalgia is a chronic condition that’s commonly characterized by chronic widespread pain. Fatigue can also be a major complaint.

 8. Nutritional supplements

 There isn’t much research to show whether supplements work well for treating the symptoms of fibromyalgia.
+Of the clinical research performed, most studies are small, involving few participants.

 While many natural supplements haven’t been shown to offer any help, a few supplements have shown promising results: